tdyk9098/The-US-Housing-Market-30Yr-Rates/README.md

 # The-US-Housing-Market-30Yr-Rates

 # INTRODUCTION
-The goal of this study is to develop machine learning models that attempt to predict the 30Yr Conforming mortgage rate of the following week using cross-sectional data.
-The algorithims were designed to be run at the end of the week using the closing print and the percent change from the following inputs:
+The goal of this project is to develop machine learning models that attempt to predict the 30Yr Conforming mortgage rate of the following week using cross-sectional data.
+The algorithms were designed to be run at the end of the week using the closing print and the percent change from the following inputs:
 - Eurodollar 3M
 - S&P 500
 - Lumber